hm-lang/core/proposals/README.md

 }
 ```

-TODO: discussion on how it's not allowed to have a nullable element in containers, e.g., `store{id: string, value: oneOf(int, null)}`.
+TODO: discussion on how it's not allowed to have a nullable element in containers, e.g., `store[id: string, value: oneOf(int, null)]`.
-Probably should do `store{NonNull id, NonNull value}` or similar.
+Probably should do `store[NonNull id, NonNull value]` or similar.
 This is because `Store[X] = Null` should delete the ID specified by `X` from the store.
 Plus, we already have handling for
 nullable values from the store, if we ask for the element at a ID and it's not present in the store.
 Similarly for arrays;
 `Array[3] = Null` should delete the fourth item in the array (although you could argue that we'd maybe like to keep other